MicrosoftDocs/cpp-docs/docs/mfc/reference/cwinappex-class.md

 ```

 ### Parameters
- [in] `pWnd`
+ [in] *pWnd*
  A pointer to an object derived from the [CView Class](../../mfc/reference/cview-class.md).

- [in] `iViewId`
+ [in] *iViewId*
  The view ID.

 ### Return Value
- `True` if the framework finds a command; otherwise false.
+ TRUE if the framework finds a command; otherwise FALSE.

 ### Remarks
- In order to support custom mouse behavior, you must call this function when you process the `WM_LBUTTONDBLCLK` message.
-This method will execute the command associated with the view ID supplied by `iViewId`.
+ In order to support custom mouse behavior, you must call this function when you process the WM_LBUTTONDBLCLK message.
+This method will execute the command associated with the view ID supplied by *iViewId*.
 For more information about custom mouse behavior, see [Keyboard and Mouse Customization](../../mfc/keyboard-and-mouse-customization.md).

 ##  <a name="onworkspaceidle"></a>  CWinAppEx::OnWorkspaceIdle